 The spice trade was the main reason for the presence of Europeans in the Indian Ocean during British colonization.
 British traders’ business started going down as the French were constantly trading in the Indian Ocean.

 The fact that Mauritius is at a focal point between the east and the west in the Indian Ocean, the British decided to capture the island.
-The Battle of Grand-Port in December 1810 brought defeat to the French who surrendered to the British.
+The Battle of Grand-Port in December 1810 brought defeat to the French who surrendered to the British which ushered the British colonization.
 The possession of the island by the British was legally confirmed by the Treaty of Paris in 1814.
 The British, however, allowed the French, Creoles and the slaves to stay back.
 By that time, the island was well-populated and the language mainly used was French and Mauritian Creole (Kreol Morisien which evolved while slaves were trying in vain to learn French).